See the Front Desk To Pick Up Supplies:

 |Your New Residence Mailing Address|

-When having letters and parcels sent to Lakehead University, you do not have to include your student number, your phone number, your Residence House or room number.
+When having letters and parcels sent to Lakehead University, you do not have to include your student number, your phone number, your Residence House, or your room number.
 To ensure delivery and avoid delay, your mail should be addressed in the following manner:Your Namec/o Lakehead University Residence955 Oliver RoadThunder Bay, ON, P7B 5E1

 |Where To Pick Up Your Mail|